guilhermec-costa/chronyx/README.md

-# Chronos Scheduler Documentation
+# Chronyx

 ## Introduction

-The `Chronos` class is a flexible and extensible task scheduler that supports:
+`Chronyx` is a flexible and extensible task scheduler that supports:

 - Cron-like scheduling using expressions.
 - One-time tasks ("one-shot" executions).